Lab Director

 Ph.D.
 Candidate

-B.S., University of Massachusetts-Amherst, Amherst, Mechanical Engineering
+B.S., Mechanical Engineering, University of Massachusetts-Amherst, Amherst, U.S.A.

 Email: edraki.m@northeastern.edu